esimonetti/SugarDockerized/README.md

 # Sugar 7.9 Dockerized
-This repository will help you deploy a Docker based development full stack for Sugar 7.9 meeting all the platform requirements listed here: http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/
+This repository will help you deploy a Docker based development full stack for Sugar 7.9 meeting all the platform requirements listed here: http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/ with the exception of PHP.
+PHP version is 7.0 and not officially supported

 ## Running the stack
 * Run the stack with `docker-compose up -d`